marcusbianchi/recipeservice/README.md

 * phasesId: ID of the phases used in this recipe
   * Array Integer
   * Ignored on Create, mandatory on the other methods
+* recipeTypeId: ID of the Type of Recipe
+  * Integer
+  * Mandatory
+* typeDescription: Description of the Type of Recipe
+  * String (Up to 50 chars)
+  * Ignored on Create and Update on the other methods

 ### JSON Example: